ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 * Joinable documents [^3]

 # Performance
+We are using AWS Lambda to store items in our MongoDB collection.
+I want to measure the performance in two ways:
+* Our Lambda Function has to setup a connection with the MongoDB cluster.
+Since we are using Lambda we have to deal with a cold start if the lambda has not been invoked shortly before.
+**How is the cold start behavior when connections to the cluster have to be setup?**
+* When the Lambda has been invoked shortly before the connection is cached.
+**How quickly does a save to the database happen when the Lambda Function is warm?**

-Suppose you have setup access from your Lambda Functions to your MongoDB Atlas Cluster (If you want to know how, read more about it in the second part of this post).
+Suppose you have setup access from your Lambda Functions to your MongoDB Atlas Cluster (If you want to know how to do just that, read more about it in the second part of this post).

 Since we are dealing with Lambda Functions we also have to deal with a phenomenon called "cold start".
 This is the case for any Lambda Function no matter what database it connects to.